All Episodes

 They weren't there.

-A headline from The Week declared, there is nothing Christian about Arizona's anti-gay bill.
+A headline from The Week declared there is nothing Christian about Arizona's anti-gay bill.

 It would be more accurate to say there was nothing anti-gay about Arizona's anti-gay bill.

-The bill was not anti-gay, it was pro-religious freedom.
+The bill was not anti-gay.

-The legislation consisted of what were actually minor clarifications of Arizona's religious freedom restoration act, which has been on the books for 15 years and in fact is modeled on the federal act that passed with big bipartisan majorities in the 1990s and was signed into law by Bill Clinton.
+The legislation consisted of what were actually minor clarifications of Arizona's Religious Freedom Restoration Act, which has been on the books for 15 years and, in fact, is modeled on the federal act that passed with big bipartisan majorities in the 1990s and was signed into law by Bill Clinton.

 In other words, the bill mirrors a federal law that is already the law of the land, of course, being ignored.

-And just like Arizona had tried to pass its own immigration laws that mirrored federal immigration laws because Obama wasn't enforcing them, and a judge threw that out, Arizona said, you know what, we're not going to wait for the judge to throw it out.
+And just like Arizona had tried to pass its own immigration laws that mirrored federal immigration laws because Obama wasn't enforcing them and the judge threw that out.

-We'll just do it ourselves this time.
+We'll just do it ourselves this time, essentially.

 Here's the real nub of it.